-What this means for us: It’s a healthy spiritual practice to spend some time in the Word each day simply to be nourished.
-At other times we certainly can and should study the Word, but it’s essential for us come to the Word to take it as our food.
-Each morning, we can have a good “breakfast” by tasting the Lord’s goodness in His Word.
-Then, we’ll be nourished and supplied for the whole day.
+What this means for us: It’s a healthy practice to spend time in the Word each day simply to be nourished.
+We certainly can and should study the Bible, but it’s essential for us to take in the Word of God as our nourishment, especially as new believers.
+This will cause us to grow in a normal, healthy way.

 In Matthew 4:4 Jesus said, “It is written, ‘Man shall not live on bread alone, but on every word that proceeds out through the mouth of God.’”

 What this means for us: Every day, we can continue in and profit from God’s Word.
 We can pray, “Lord, I don’t want to miss what You have for me in Your Word today.
-I want your Word to be profitable to me today.
+I want Your Word to be profitable to me today.
 Please reveal more of Yourself to me as I read.
 Make me more complete today than I was yesterday.”

 Subscribe to receive helpful posts on the Christian life and the Bible.